-M-11.
+M-9.
 Privacy

-Mediation sessions are private.
+Mediation sessions and related mediation communications are private proceedings.
 The parties and their representatives may attend mediation sessions.
 Other persons may attend only with the permission of the parties and with the consent of the mediator.

-M-12.
+M-10.
 Confidentiality

-Confidential information disclosed to a mediator by the parties or by witnesses in the course of the mediation shall not be divulged by the mediator.
-All records, reports, or other documents received by a mediator while serving in that capacity shall be confidential.
+Subject to applicable law or the parties' agreement, confidential information disclosed to a mediator by the parties or by other participants (witnesses) in the course of the mediation shall not be divulged by the mediator.
+The mediator shall maintain the confidentiality of all information obtained in the mediation, and all records, reports, or other documents received by a mediator while serving in that capacity shall be confidential.